DavidBuchanan314/WAMpage/README.md

 # WAMpage
 WAMpage - A WebOS root LPE exploit chain

 Currently only supports WebOS 4.x on 32-bit SoCs.
+This software is provided AS IS, use at your own rist, etc. etc.

 Writeup: https://www.da.vidbuchanan.co.uk/blog/webos-wampage.html